CUBRID/cubrid-manual/en/sql/jsp.rst

 .. warning::

-    When executing Java stored procedures/functions that invoke JNI, you may encounter a java.lang.UnsatisfiedLinkError.
+    Registering and executing Java stored procedures/functions that invoke JNI without the **-j** option may result in ajava.lang.UnsatisfiedLinkError.
     To address this issue, please consider the following:

     * If you are loading multiple Java class files that call System.load() for the same native library path: